Amateur Radio Opportunities for 2015 Preparedness Summit Announced

-In preparation for the HAM radio examination that NACCHO is offering at the 2014 Preparedness Summit, NACCHO is providing free training opportunities to help you learn more about HAM radio.
-NACCHO will be hosting a series of webinars designed to educate the preparedness community about HAM radio and prepare them for the examination.
+In preparation for the HAM radio examination that NACCHO is offering at the 2015 Preparedness Summit, NACCHO is providing free training opportunities to help you learn more about HAM radio.
 In addition, NACCHO is hosting an in-person ‘HAM-Cram’ review session the night before the examination to ensure your success!
 The webinars will be recorded and made available through the Preparedness Summit website.
 Register now for these free webinars.

 Pass the Test!
 Study Resources

 There are numerous resources to help you prepare for the HAM radio technician examination.
 As a starting point, individuals are encouraged to download the free Technician Class Study Guide by Gordon West.
 In addition, there are many practice exam websites, one example is AA9PW, which provides free practice exams.
 Individuals should also review Part 97 of the Federal Communication Commission’s Rules, which governs the use of amateur radio.
 Individuals should consider these additional study resources:

 Preparedness Summit Learning Sessions on HAM Radio Integration into Preparedness Efforts

 HAM radio training opportunities continue at the 2014 Preparedness Summit through in-person learning sessions hosted by members from the Southwest Utah Public Health Department and the Oklahoma City-County Health Department.
 A special 90-minute learning session at the Summit on Tuesday, April 1st from 3:30-5pm will explore the capabilities of amateur radio for emergency operations.
 The session will discuss how healthcare coalitions, local health departments, and other government entities can incorporate amateur radio into their physical infrastructure.
 An overview of national and local level organizations (such as ARES and RACES), which are charged with providing emergency amateur radio services, will also be provided.